 These measures also mean providers are making plans which will have an almost immediate detrimental impact on the social care workforce.
-The budget measures will result in employers having to take measures that are in direct contrast to the government's stated agenda to improve pay and conditions for care workers.
-Without fair funding, providers cannot embark on any meaningful Fair Pay Agreement discussions.
+The Budget measures will result in employers having to take measures that are in direct contrast to the government's stated agenda to improve pay and conditions for care workers.
+Recruitment and retention will suffer and as a result so will the availability of care services that health and local government commissioners rely upon.

-- 64% will need to let staff go - 76% will be making cuts to training and resources for staff - 86% will not be increasing wages of other staff, thereby reducing salary differentials - 64% will be stepping back from paying Real Living Wage:
+- 64% will need to let staff go - 86% will not be increasing wages of other staff, thereby reducing salary differentials - 64% will be stepping back from paying Real Living Wage - 76% will be making cuts to training and resources for the very staff we are trying to develop and retain